kimtth/awesome-azure-openai-llm/README.md

 # Azure OpenAI + LLMs (Large Language Models)

-This repository contains references to Azure OpenAI, LLM, related services, and libraries.
-Similar approach to "Awesome-LLM": a curated list of Azure OpenAI and Large Language Models.
+This repository contains references to Azure OpenAI, Large Language Models (LLM), and related services and libraries.
+It follows a similar approach to the ‘Awesome-list’.

-> Disclaimer: Not being able to keep up with and test every recent update, sometimes I simply copied them into this repository for later review.
-Please be aware that `some content may be outdated.`
+🔹Brief each item on a few lines as possible. <br/>

-> 1. Brief each item on one or a few lines as much as possible.
+🔹The dates are determined by the date of the commit history, the Article published date, or the Paper issued date (v1). <br/>
-> 2. The release dates are determined by the date of the commit history, the Article published date, or the Paper issued date (v1).
+🔹Capturing a chronicle and key terms of that rapidly advancing field. <br/>
-> 3. The notebook for the `deeplearning.ai short courses` is stored in the `code\deeplearning.ai` folder.
+🔹Disclaimer: Please be aware that some content may be outdated.

 ## What's the difference between Azure OpenAI and OpenAI?

-1. OpenAI is a better option if you want to use the latest features like plug-ins, and access to the latest models.
+1. OpenAI is a better option if you want to use the latest features, and access to the latest models.
-1. Azure OpenAI is recommended if you require a reliable, secure, and compliant environment.
+2. Azure OpenAI is recommended if you require a reliable, secure, and compliant environment.
-1. Azure OpenAI provides seamless integration with other Azure services..
+3. Azure OpenAI provides seamless integration with other Azure services..
-1. Azure OpenAI offers `private networking` and `role-based authentication`, and responsible `AI content filtering`.
+4. Azure OpenAI offers `private networking` and `role-based authentication`, and responsible `AI content filtering`.
-1. Azure OpenAI does not use user input as training data for other customers.
+5. Azure OpenAI does not use user input as training data for other customers.
 [Data, privacy, and security for Azure OpenAI](https://learn.microsoft.com/en-us/legal/cognitive-services/openai/data-privacy)

 - [What is Azure OpenAI Service?](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/overview)
 - [Open AI Models](https://platform.openai.com/docs/models)